 Do you not know that your bodies are members of Christ?

 Our bodies belong to the body of Christ, the universal church.
 A body is a living organism to carry out God’s purpose in time.

 Shall I then take the members of Christ and make them members of a harlot?
 Certainly not!

 How can the Christian take what is devoted to the Lord and unite it with a prostitute from the Temple of Aphrodite?
 This is a union but an unholy union.
-This is a direct breach to our eternal union with Christ as indicated in the words “Certainly not!”
+This is a direct breach of our eternal union with Christ, as indicated in words “Certainly not!”
 It violates our position in Christ.

 Or do you not know that he who is joined to a harlot is one body with her?